medikoo/code-file-nav/README.md

 ## To do

 - Write unit tests
+- Use file/folder/drive list as keys for an object that contains metadata about each option
-- Show list of accessible drives
+- Speed up list of accessible drives
 - Implement `> Cut` command
 - Implement `> Copy` command
 - Implement `> Paste` command